-Nevertheless, until 2020, B2B marketers were still going to bat with the same tired tactics from the early 2000s: gating content, forcing buyers into rigid persona boxes, pumping out generic content for SEO, and so on.
+Nevertheless, many B2B marketers are still going to bat with the same tired tactics from the early 2000s: gating content, forcing buyers into rigid persona boxes, pumping out generic content for SEO, and so on.

 Anyone continuing those outdated tactics today is doomed.

 Fortunately, we see a few common themes emerging as B2B marketing budgets, planning, and strategies shift:

 Shorter Planning Cycles

 Annual B2B marketing budgets are inflexible.
 Your buyers’ habits don’t remain static over the calendar or fiscal year.
 Instead, organizations should consider planning quarterly 12-week budgets with evaluations to track the results and market environment.

 Agility is key.
 Until the economy levels out (as much as it can), your organization might find it useful to plan budgets and strategies monthly.